Updated June 21, 2023

-Agile is an ability to adapt or to create and respond to change.
-It basically means to understand the changes and uncertainty in the environment and adapt itself accordingly.
-Keeping this thought in mind the software developers build Agile to overcome the drawbacks of other software development models.
+Agile is the ability to adapt or to create and respond to change.
+It means understanding the changes and uncertainty in the environment and adapt itself accordingly.
+Keeping this thought in mind, software developers build Agile to overcome the drawbacks of other software development models.

 Agile software development is a combination of methodologies and technology.
-It is a collection of software development methods where requirements and solutions evolve through collaboration between self – organizing cross-functional teams.
+It is a collection of software development methods where requirements and solutions evolve through collaboration between self–organizing cross-functional teams.
 It is based on the values and principles mentioned in the Manifesto for Agile Software Development.
 It focuses on the people and how they work as a team.
-Teams have the ability to judge how they are going to do things on their own.
+Teams can judge how they are going to do things on their own.

-It builds software incrementally in short periods of time called iterations of about 1 to 4 weeks so that the development process can be changed or modified according to the changing needs.
+It builds software incrementally in short periods called iterations of about 1 to 4 weeks so that the development process can be changed or modified according to the changing needs.
 It does not produce or develop the product in a single pass.
-It breaks the project in multiple bits of user functionality called user stories, prioritize them and then deliver them one by one.
+Instead, it breaks the project into multiple bits of user functionality called user stories, prioritizes them, and then delivers them individually.

-It is based on 12 principles mentioned in Agile Manifesto:
+It is based on 12 principles mentioned in the Agile Manifesto:

-- Highest priority is the customer’s satisfaction from the starting to the end to provide valuable software.
+- The highest priority is customer satisfaction from beginning to end to provide valuable software.

-- It permits late changes in the requirements during the development.
+- It permits late changes in the requirements during development.

-- Delivers working software at regular intervals from a couple of weeks to a couple of months.
+- Delivers working software at regular intervals from a few weeks to a few months.

 - Developers and business people must work cooperatively daily throughout the project.

 - Projects must be built around motivated individuals.
-Support and required environment must be provided and they must be trusted to get the job done.
+Support and the required environment must be provided, and they must be trusted to get the job done.

-- Face to face conversation is the most effective and efficient way to convey information to and within a development team.
+- A face-to-face conversation is the most effective and efficient way to convey information to and within a development team.

 - Working software is the primary measure of progress.